 I could feel his hot, moist breath on my face and shoulders.
 I looked up slowly, the entirety of my vision was filled with the authoritative but inquisitive face of my opponent.
 We shared a moment before he gently and without struggle, swept me out of his way.
 As he passed he stepped on one of my cameras snapping off a few frames before lumbering down the trail towards the rest of his group…

 Who else do you know that has photos taken by a gorilla?!

-Trekking the Virunga volcanoes of northern Rwanda was an experience that will stick with me forever.
+Silverback Gorilla Trekking in the Virunga volcanoes of northern Rwanda was an experience that will stick with me forever.
 It’s really amazing the be able to draw so many similarities between the gorillas and humans.
 After spending 4 days in the mountains with these animals I have no doubt in my mind that we could be related in the evolutionary sense.
 The people, the landscape, the culture and the animals of Rwanda were fantastic to say the least, I will return someday!

-Silverback Mountain Gorilla Trekking info
+Silverback Gorilla Trekking info

 Keep your eyes open for the upcoming blog post about how to go Silverback Gorilla Trekking in Rwanda, Uganda or the D.R.
 Congo yourself!
 Have you been?
 Would you like to come face to face with these majestic creatures?
 Make it happen!
 Live your dreams, explore, create and educate!